 Consider the Libraries a trusted source for educational resources to learn more about racism and the practice of anti-racism.
-Due to the COVID-19 pandemic, our print materials are temporarily unavailable but we’ve curated a list of digital materials below that are all available to access immediately.
+Below, you'll find a curated list of digital materials on this topic that are all available to access immediately.

 This list of titles was informed by the anti-racist reading list curated by Ibram X. Kendi and posted on the Chicago Public Library website.
 Each title was selected due to format and availability in the University Libraries’ collection.